 I am a specialist in political and social philosophy, with an emphasis on the Frankfurt School, Critical Theory of Religion, and contemporary Islamic thought.
 I am especially interested in the intersection of the political and the religious in Western and Islamic thought and praxis.

 I received my B.A.
 (2000) from Western Michigan University, wherein I studied comparative religion, philosophy, history, and music.
 I continued my studies at WMU, earning my M.A. in comparative religion (2006), under the mentorship of the critical theorist Rudolf J. Siebert, specializing in the intersection of politics and religion.
-I received my Ph.D. from Michigan State University in Social and Political Philosophy in 2017, with a dissertation on the Frankfurt School’s translation of certain Jewish and Christian theological concepts into critical political philosophy.
+I received my Ph.D. from Michigan State University in Social and Political Philosophy in 2017, with a dissertation on the Frankfurt School’s translation of certain Jewish and Christian theological concepts into critical political philosophy, and how those secular translations can aid in the discourse between Muslims and non-Muslims.

 Since 2008, I have taught at Olivet College, in Olivet, Michigan, where I am now an Associate Professor.
 I teach courses on philosophy, religion, Arabic, and civilization studies, as well as classes abroad in philosophy and religion.
 For a list of classes I’ve taught, see: classes